promethivm-labs/Summa-Generativarum/README.md

 That is the law of Generativity.

-> “Let knowledge be a garden without walls.” — A.A.R.
-(2025)
+> “Let knowledge be a garden without walls.” — Avery R. (2025)

 Q.E.D.
 ---

-# The Complete System of Generativity
+# The "Complete" System of Generativity

 ## **I. WHAT IS THIS?**